Dwidenbrahma/findhome-backend/README.md

 # 🏡 FindHome - Property Booking and Management Platform

 A full-stack application that enables users to rent or buy properties, and owners to list and manage properties.
-Features include authentication, payments via Stripe, reviews, panoramic room views, wishlist, and admin dashboards.
+Features include authentication, reviews, panoramic room views, wishlist, and admin dashboards.

 ---